Should You Repair or Replace When Your Furnace Breaks Down?

 Hopefully it's a simple, inexpensive fix, like a tripped circuit breaker or clogged filter.
 However, occasionally the repair is so extensive and costly that it raises a common question...

-Is it more cost effective to fix your current system or replace it?
+Is it more beneficial to fix your current system or replace it?

 Use these 4 guidelines to find the best answer: